Most businesses don’t have a pricing process

 “Marketing: With their insight into the product, marketing and customer, pricing naturally sits in this function”.

 “Sales: They are the closest to day-to-day trading and are ultimately responsible for delivering top-line growth”.

 “Finance: Finance has the best understanding of the impact that pricing decision have on sales and profits”.

 Intelligent pricing: The promise of unparalleled profitability

-Price optimisation is an inherently complex task and one that should emerge from both well informed retail intelligence, as well as from company experts who understand best their department.
-Inherent to this is the correct selection of a pricing strategy and the implementation of a pricing plan, which are tasks that benefit from a singular, well defined position, that of the Chief Pricing Officer (CPrO).
-All very well if you are a mega-company with a ‘Chief’ for every function – what if you’re a smaller business ?.
-The title doesn’t really matter, what’s important is that somebody takes responsibility and ownership.
-Often it will be the busy owner / manager / founder who has a million other things to do.
-In this scenario it’s even more important to get your act together by developing the price strategy and price process by leveraging technology as much as possible – there are inexpensive price tracking and price management tools out there that can do the heavy lifting and simplify the process.
+Price optimization is an inherently complex task and one that should emerge from both well-informed retail intelligence and company experts who understand their department the best.
+This includes the proper selection of a pricing strategy and the implementation of a pricing plan, both of which require a single, well-defined position, that of the Chief Pricing Officer (CPrO).
+All very well if you are a mega-company with a ‘Chief’ for every function – what if you’re a smaller business?
+The title doesn’t really matter; what matters is that somebody must take responsibility and ownership.
+Often, it will be the busy owner/manager/founder who has a million other things to do.
+In this scenario, it’s even more important to get your act together by developing the pricing strategy and pricing process by leveraging technology as much as possible, with inexpensive price tracking and price management tools out there that can do the heavy lifting and simplify the process.

 And for the company that truly commits to creating an intelligent pricing strategy and process, there awaits much in the way of greater profitability, as well as a future that may very well be defined by smarter business decisions.

-Insitetrack provides retailers and brands with the essential retail price insight that they need to drive profitability.
-Our pricing tools eliminate the time and cost consuming manual pricing processes and provide our customers with the data to make fast and informed pricing decisions that improve sales and profitability.
+Insitetrack provides retailers and brands with the essential retail price insight they need to drive profitability.
+Our pricing tools eliminate time-consuming and costly manual pricing processes and provide our customers with the data they need to make quick and informed pricing decisions that boost sales and profitability.